To safeguard the health of low-income women, infants, and children up to age 5 who are at nutrition risk.

 - Assess the nutritional status of our participants.

-- Provide checks for healthy foods based on the clients’ nutritional needs.
+- Provide supplemental healthy foods based on the clients’ nutritional needs.

 - Educate mothers and families on healthy eating, and referrals to health care.